DasEtwas/enginesound/README.md

 # enginesound
-GUI Application used to generate purely synthetic engine sounds with advanced options
+GUI Application used to generate purely synthetic engine sounds with advanced options written in Rust

 based on [this paper](https://www.researchgate.net/publication/280086598_Physically_informed_car_engine_sound_synthesis_for_virtual_and_augmented_environments "Physically informed_car engine sound synthesis for virtual and augmented environments")